-- 20 May 2013-26 June 2013: Following a short stay in Athens, we will move to Mykonos, then to Santorini, then to Crete, then to Delphi (after a lovely and exciting overnight ferry ride!), then after a one-night stop in Patras to meet with students from a Greek university, we will continue to Tolo, which allows for trips to Mycenae, Epidauros, and Corinth.
+- 20 May 2013-26 June 2014: Following a short stay in Athens, we will move to Mykonos, then to Santorini, then to Crete, then to Delphi (after a lovely and exciting overnight ferry ride!), then we will continue to Tolo, which allows for trips to Mycenae, Epidauros, and Corinth.
 The program will conclude following a brief final stay in Athens.

-Dr. Billie Murray, program director.
-2nd program faculty: Dr. Bryan Crable
+Dr. Heidi Rose, program director.
+2nd program faculty: Dr. Shauna MacDonald

 Excited yet? (you should be!)

 Get the application process started!
 All interested students should contact the Faculty Program Coordinator and learn about the requirements and how to apply—but be sure to complete your application process by the early application deadline of December 15!

 Garey Hall 24